Improving the health and wellness of individuals and communities

-- CHRISTUS supports legislation to ensure patients with behavioral health issues have access to care in the most appropriate setting and increased state general revenue to fund a strong behavioral health care system.
+- Increase programs and funding to ensure patients with mental or behavioral health issues have access to preventative and real-time treatment in the most appropriate care setting.

 - Initiate policies and focus efforts on ways to address social justice issues including the elimination of human trafficking.

 - Support actions that ensure funding resources are available to the health care providers fighting to end the COVID-19 pandemic.

 - Prioritize efforts to reduce maternal mortality rates.

 - Promote policies that address health care workforce shortages across the state.

 Strengthen access and remove barriers

 - Undertake initiatives focused on the expansion of broadband access to allow for a comprehensive, integrated network to support both urban and rural areas across Louisiana.